 In our multi-age classrooms, students with a range of skills have opportunities to both learn from and to teach one another as they develop a strong sense of community.
 The Elementary School program currently had two K/1 classrooms, two 2/3 classrooms, and two 4/5 classrooms.
 Class configuration may shift in response to enrollment changes, so as to provide a quality education.

 We target approximately 20 students per classroom.
 This year, as we continue to expand, our larger 4/5 classroom has the benefit of student teachers in their classrooms approximately 60% of the week, but since these student teachers are part time, we consider our elementary teacher:child ratio to be 1:20.
 Small classes afford us the opportunity to get to know our students well, build strong relationships, and provide rigorous project-based learning experiences that address the needs of each learner.

-We value family togetherness and share your commitment to spending quality time at home.
-We also believe that homework provides a home-to-school connection, we have created a progression that supports executive functioning skill development related to time management and self-discipline.
+In an effort to support families balancing togetherness and quality time with a home-to-school connection, we have created a progression that supports executive functioning skill development related to time management and self-discipline.
 Reading is the foundation for our homework trajectory, and so we start in Kindergarten by encouraging students to read 20 minutes per night with their families.
-Our 1st-3rd grade home-to-school connection builds on this foundation and adds some weekly focused practice work to be completed outside of school.
-Students in the 2/3 classroom receive weekly homework with reading, writing, math, and handwriting, plus occasional family projects for science or social studies.
+Our 1st-3rd grade home-to-school connection builds on this foundation and adds math games and activities that can be practiced outside of school, plus occasional family projects for science or social studies.
 Finally, our 4/5 students see the addition of long-term projects with periodic deadlines.